-4. Belka Breached His Duty Not to Engage In Fraud By Active Concealment and misrepresented material facts to the DOC.
+4. Belka Breached His Duty Not to Engage In Fraud By Active Concealment

+107. Belka engaged in active concealment in the manner by which he misled and misrepresented material facts to the DOC.
 On 13 January 1983, DOC attorney George Crawford wrote Belka indicating that members of the DOC staff had heard radio advertisements for VestCorp of California on KNX radio which raised concerns about whether VestCorp of California was acting as more than a mere investment advisor.
 Mr. Crawford's letter to Belka specifically pointed out the need to comply with California Corporations Code provisions relating to investment advisors and qualifications of securities.
 The DOC followed up its 13 January 1983 letter with subpoenas duces tecum directed to VestCorp of California and First Pension.
 (DOC Enforcement Letter